 3.10 If the Principal does not increase the LC in compliance with Paragraphs 3.3; 3.4 and 3.5 and not follow the conditions of Article 4 of the Appendix the Contractor shall have the right to shift the date of fabrication start of the FHM LCC SYSTEM under the Appendix for the same period of delay in LC increasing.

-3.12 In case the Contractor failed to timely supply the FHM LCC SYSTEM , all evident expenses on extension of the LC shall be borne by the Contractor.
+3.11 In case the Contractor failed to timely supply the FHM LCC SYSTEM , all evident expenses incurred to the Principal as a results of delay including expenses connected with extension of the LC shall be borne by the Contractor.
 The Contractor shall pay to the Principal's account against the Principal's invoice through the Nominated bank to Central Bank of Iran.

+3.12 All banking charges of Letter of Credit outside of Iran shall be borne by the Contractor and inside Iran shall be borne by the Principal.

 4. Warrantees

+4.1 The warranty period shall be 18 months after testing, handing over and final acceptance of LCC SYSTEM at the BNPP-1.

-4.1 The Contractor warrants that:
+4.2The Contractor warrants that:

-4.1.1 The FHM LCC SYSTEM will be performed with fully information and are reliable to be used during operation of Bushehr Unit 1.
+4.2.1 The FHM LCC SYSTEM will be performed with full information and are reliable to be used during operation of Bushehr Unit 1.

+4.2.2 The Contractor warrants that the quality and the quantity of LCC System are:

+In accordance with the specifications and nomenclatures presented in the present Appendix and without any non-conformances.

+.

+Free of defects, failures, faults and/or deficiencies.

-4.1.FHM LCC SYSTEM transferred within the frames of the Appendix is not encumbered by third party’s rights and is free to be transferred to the Principal.
+4.2.3 FHM LCC SYSTEM transferred within the frames of the Appendix is not encumbered by third party’s rights and is free to be transferred to the Principal.

-4.1.The Contractor warrants that a FHM LCC SYSTEM provided under the Appendix will be totally acceptable for unit 1 Bushehr NPP operation.
+4.2.4 The Contractor warrants that a FHM LCC SYSTEM provided under the Appendix will be totally acceptable for unit 1 Bushehr NPP operation.

+4.5 The Contractor warrants that if up to the end of warranty period failures, faults or deficiencies is detected in any part of the LCC System, the Contractor shall without delay initiate all necessary measures, upon receipt of the Principal's written notice and within a mutually agreed reasonable time, improve, repair or replace the defective part(s) of the LCC System or replace such part(s) by new ones of more suitable design, whenever shall be necessary, at the Contractor’s cost.

+In any case, the warranty period of such part(s) shall continue for period at least 6 months from the date of repaired or replaced part(s) is ready to resume operation.

+The warranty period of the Contractor shall in no way be reduced by any approval of the Principal or by the test, inspection and controls carried out by the Principal.

-4.2 The Principal warrants that:
+4.3 The Principal warrants that:

-4.2.1 The FHM LCC SYSTEM transferred by the Contractor to the Principal under the Appendix shall be used for Bushehr NPP Unit 1.
+4.3.1 The FHM LCC SYSTEM transferred by the Contractor to the Principal under the Appendix shall be used for Bushehr NPP Unit 1.

-4.2.2 For the purposes of obtaining of a license for transfer of the FHM LCC SYSTEM by the Contractor the Principal in reasonable time provide the Contractor with representations of the competent authorities of Iran that the FHM LCC SYSTEM supplied by the Contractor to the Principal under the Appendix:
+4.3.2 For the purpose of obtaining the license for transfer of the FHM LCC SYSTEM by the Contractor the Principal in reasonable time provide the Contractor with representations of the competent authorities of Iran that the FHM LCC SYSTEM supplied by the Contractor to the Principal under the Appendix:

 • Shall not be used for manufacturing nuclear weapons and other nuclear explosive devices or for any other military purpose;